 Q7.
 I understand how to calculate a price for an acquisition when I pay in cash, but what if I pay in stock?

 Conceptually, there is no difference.
 As with a payment in cash, you begin with a valuation of the synergies.
-Here we consider that A acquires B using the example of the Appendix to Chapter 2.
+Here we consider that A acquires B using the example of the Appendix to Section 2.
 Assumptions are as before, and in addition, net debt is 90 for company A and 30 for B, the value of net debt remains the same after the acquisition, prior to the acquisition each company has 10 million shares outstanding, and A will pay B in newly issued shares.
 Figure 12.9 shows the equity value (= NPV – net debt) for each company with and without synergies.
 We assume that the calculated equity values per share equals the price the shares are trading for announcement of the acquisition.

 Figure 12.9 Valuation of synergies (all in mln $ except where noted otherwise)